HardenChris/reading-notes/code_301/read_03.md

 **What is the spread operator?**

-- allows for an arrays and other iterables to be to expands it to see/access individual elements.
+- allows for arrays and other iterables to be expanded to see/access individual elements.

 **List 4 things that the spread operator can do.**